guillermofank09/scheduler/README.md

-# This is a Vaccines Scheduler made with React and Typescript :)
+# This is a Scheduler made with React and Typescript :)

 ## To run this project: